5h1ngy/pkg-fe-react-goblin-system/README.md

 ## 🤝 Contributing

 1. `npm install` to hydrate the workspace.
-2. `npm run docs:dev` or `npm run storybook:dev` to iterate on visuals.
+2. `npm run docusaurus:dev` or `npm run storybook:dev` to iterate on visuals.
 3. Update or add stories/docs alongside components—both environments consume the same exports.
 4. `npm run lint` and `npm run format` before opening a PR.